CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/table-and-chart-options.md

 **Forms Definition** allows you to add an **Analytics** report to the **SAP Business One** interface.
 You can make the report available either:

 - in the **SAP Business One** main menu, or
-- as a **right-click** (context menu) option within a selected form (for example, a Manufacturing Order)
+- as a **right-click** (context menu) option within a selected form (for example, a **Manufacturing Order**)

 ![screen showing forms definition](media/table_chart_opt/an-sm-click-src-edit-mode-variants-edit-forms.png)

 This enables users to open **CompuTec AppEngine Analytics** reports directly from **SAP Business One**, without switching applications.
-For example, users can launch the report through a dedicated SAP menu option or by using the right-click context menu, for example, from a Manufacturing Order.
+For example, users can launch the report through a dedicated SAP menu option, for example, from a Manufacturing Order.

 ### Add a Forms Definition